jlavyan/iPhonePhotographySchool/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-For buil app you need install PodFile and run from XCode
+For build app you need install PodFile and run from XCode

 ### Prerequisites